 Eat real food and shun expensive protein supplements.
 Muscles can get all the protein they need from foods!

-- Lean meat, chicken, turkey, fish, eggs, low-fat milk, cheese and yogurt are high-quality protein sources.
+- Lean meat, chicken, turkey, fish, eggs, low-fat milk, cheese, yogurt, tofu, and edamame are excellent protein sources.

-- Tofu, beans and lentils are good sources of protein.
+- Dried beans (such as black beans), chickpeas, lentils, nuts and seeds also are good sources of protein.

 - Include some protein in every meal to help muscles recover.